ultraq/thymeleaf-layout-dialect/Docs/Examples.md

 Passing data to layouts
 -----------------------

-Unlike other layout solutions in other technologies, the layout dialect doesn't have a special dialect-specific method of passing values between templates.
-Instead, it uses Thymeleaf's existing `th:with`/`data-th-with` attribute processors.

 For passing values from child templates up to their parent layouts, use `th:with`/`data-th-with` attribute processors on any element that's involved in the layout/decoration process, which would be anywhere `layout:decorate`/`data-layout-decorate`